semuconsulting/PyGPSClient/README.md

 A label on the settings panel indicates the number of connected clients, and the server status is indicated in the topmost banner: closed: ![transmit icon](/pygpsclient/resources/iconmonstr-notransmit-10-24.png), open with no clients: ![transmit icon](/pygpsclient/resources/iconmonstr-noclient-10-24.png), open with clients: ![transmit icon](/pygpsclient/resources/iconmonstr-transmit-10-24.png).

-**NB:** Running is NTRIP mode is predicated on the host being connected to an RTK-compatible GNSS receiver **operating in Base Station mode** (either `SURVEY_IN` or `FIXED`) and outputting the requisite RTCM3 message types (1005, 1077, 1087, 1097, 1127 and 1230).
-In the case of the u-blox ZED-F9P receiver, for example, this is set using the `CFG-TMODE*` and `CFG-MSGOUT-RTCM*` configuration interface parameters available via the [UBX Configuration](#ubxconfig) panel - refer to the Integration Manual and Interface Specification for further details.
+**NB:** Running in NTRIP mode is predicated on the host being connected to an RTK-compatible GNSS receiver **operating in Base Station mode** (either `SURVEY_IN` or `FIXED`) and outputting the requisite RTCM3 message types (1005, 1077, 1087, 1097, 1127 and 1230).
+In the case of the u-blox ZED-F9P receiver, for example, this is set using the `CFG-TMODE*`, `CFG-MSGOUT-UBX-NAV-SVIN*` and `CFG-MSGOUT-RTCM*` configuration interface parameters available via the [UBX Configuration](#ubxconfig) panel - refer to the Integration Manual and Interface Specification for further details.
 PyGPSClient does *not* configure the receiver automatically, though a [user-defined preset](#userdefined) command can be set up to facilitate the procedure.

 ---
 ## <a name="installation">Installation</a>